- How long does it take for my profile to get approved?

 - A title that best describes you and your primary job function (no company names in your title or name, please)

 - Relevant education and proven job experience in your field.
-You can either upload a CV, link to your LinkedIn profile or simply add your experience directly on your Worksome account under MY EXPERIENCE or MY EDUCATION.
-Adding all three of the above is a big plus :-) If you are still studying you are required to set your experience level as 'Student'
+You can either upload a CV, link to your LinkedIn profile or simply add your experience directly on your Worksome account under MY EXPERIENCE or MY EDUCATION. f you are still studying you are required to set your experience level as 'Student'

 - A good and comprehensive description of yourself, your skills, your experience and how you can help a potential client